hubertpysklo/agent-diff/README.md

     agent = Agent(
         name="Slack Assistant",
-        instructions="You can execute Bash code with Curl to interact with APIs.
-Use the execute_code tool.", tools=[bash_tool]
+        instructions="Use execute_bash tool with curl to interact with Slack API at https://slack.com/api/*.
+Authentication is handled automatically.", tools=[bash_tool]
     )